 Do you need credit card debt protection insurance?

+The cost of credit card debt protection insurance is based on your card’s monthly balance and typically costs about 10 percent or more per year.
 As for benefits, the GAO study found that in 2009 the nine major issuers paid out 21 cents in benefits for every dollar they received in payments.
-Also, only 5.3% of balance-carrying cardholders with the insurance received the protection, with the average benefit they received being $607.
+Also, only 5.3 percent of balance-carrying cardholders with the insurance received the protection, with the average benefit they received being $607.

-That paltry benefit could well exceed the amount you pay in costs over the years, as one consumer, who alleges they were signed up for this program without their knowledge, found out.
-A 2019 complaint from this Oklahoma consumer to the Consumer Financial Bureau states their Citibank Best Buy card had been charging them for this protection since 2005 when they opened their account.
+That paltry benefit could well exceed the amount you pay in costs over the years, as one consumer who alleged they were signed up for this program without their knowledge found out.
+A 2019 complaint from this Oklahoma consumer to the Consumer Financial Protection Bureau states their Citibank Best Buy card had been charging them for this protection since 2005 when they opened their account.
+The consumer noted they had been charged more than $5,000 for this protection from 2005 to 2019.

-And the GAO reports that in 2009 about 24% of benefits requests were denied by the nine issuers it studied.
+And the GAO reported that in 2009 about 24 percent of benefits requests were denied by the nine issuers it studied.
 More than half of the denials were due to the cardholder’s inability to provide adequate documentation about the responsible event.

-Moreover, during times of emergencies that have an overall economic impact, such as the COVID-19 pandemic, issuers are likely to offer their forbearance programs which you don’t need to be insured to avail of anyway.
+Moreover, during times of emergencies that have a broad economic impact, such as the coronavirus pandemic or a recession, issuers are likely to offer forbearance programs that you don’t need insurance to use.

 Contact me at firstname.lastname@example.org with your credit card-related questions.